ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Command Terminal now exposes its list of summonable drones to config.
 - Added extra null safety to Sturdy Mug.
 	- Specifically, affected projectiles should no longer cause further errors if something causes the networked prefab list to desync in multiplayer.

-**1.13.1**

-- Balance pass.
-	- RC Controller: buffed default attack speed bonus (25% &rarr; 40%).
-	- Engineer: Speed Dispenser:
-		- Now provides a 25% jump height bonus.
-		- Now holds 4 charges (up from 3).
-		- Charges now recharge in 7.5 seconds (up from 10).
-	- Engineer: Chaff:
-		- Now deals 4x75% damage with 0.5 proc coefficient (was 1x200% damage with 1 proc coefficient).
-		- Will cleanse projectiles and taunt enemies with every hit, making it *slightly* easier to time.
-- Engineer: Chaff: Renamed to Decoy Chaff for clarity.
-- Engineer: Speed Dispenser fixes:
-	- Fixed not being set to player team.
-	- Now has its own deployable slot so mods that tweak the max shield count won't affect it.